 Suggested Read: 7 Bullets Narrating Our Tales Of Ladakh

-Considering Delhi as a base for the Ladakh trip by bike, Srinagar to Leh and Manali to Leh are the two main routes that offer the best road conditions and picturesque views.
+Considering Delhi as a base for Leh Ladakh bike route, Srinagar to Leh and Manali to Leh are the two main routes that offer the best road conditions and picturesque views.
 Srinagar to Leh route doesn’t overlap and forms a complete circle from end to end.
 Leh Ladakh bike trip from Manali encircles the rugged mountainous landscapes, offers better views, increases the level of difficulty, and the level of danger.

 Route 1: Srinagar To Leh And Back